-Unlike meters and seconds, fahrenheits, celsius and kelvin are not multiplicative units.
-Temperature is expressed in a system with a reference point, and relations between temperature units include not only an scaling factor but also an offset.
+Unlike meters and seconds, the temperature units fahrenheits and celsius are non-multiplicative units.
+These temperature units are expressed in a system with a reference point, and relations between temperature units include not only a scaling factor but also an offset.
 Pint supports these type of units and conversions between them.
 The default definition file includes fahrenheits, celsius, kelvin and rankine abbreviated as degF, degC, degK, and degR.